apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 Apply the updated contents to your cluster (as seen in the picture below point 4).

 <details open>
-  <summary>Click this row to show / hide the configuration YAML file</summary>
+  <summary>Click this text to hide / show the configuration YAML file</summary>

   ```yaml
   apiVersion: v1